Save Money by Increasing Attic Insulation in North America

 Having the proper amount of insulation in your attic can make your North America home more pleasant throughout the seasons.
 Higher energy efficiency could also help you save money on utility bills.

 Do you have the correct amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
-If every home in the country was properly insulated to modern building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
+If every home in the country was suitably insulated to current building code, the Boston University School of Public Health discovered it would slash electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes every year!

 Does My Home Have Enough Insulation?

-You can check existing insulation to learn if you have enough in your attic.
-If it’s lower than 7” deep, your home is lacks enough insulation.
+You can measure existing insulation to learn if you have a sufficient amount in your attic.
+If it’s less than 7” deep, your home is lacks enough insulation.
 In North America, 13-14” deep is recommended.

 Enhancing your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.

 There are three varieties of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation uses liquids that change into a foam on contact.
 Closed- or open-cell applications can be used in attics.